-All wireless devices connected to the Shepherd University network must be capable of connection via Wi-Fi Protected Access (WPA or WPA2) Enterprise, not Personal encryption.
+All wireless devices connected to the Shepherd University network must be capable of connection via Wi-Fi Protected Access WPA2 Enterprise, not Personal encryption.

-It is well known in information technology circles that wireless network connections encoded via WEP (Wired Equivalent for Privacy) are very weakly encrypted and should not be considered secure.
-Obviously the same is true for any wireless connections not using an encryption method.
+Wireless network connections encoded via WEP (Wired Equivalent for Privacy) are weakly encrypted and should not be considered secure.
+The same is true for any wireless connections not using an encryption method.
 The presence of a proxy server using SSL (such as a hot-spot captive portal page) is not an adequate substitute.
 As of March 2010, WPA2-Enterprise encrypted traffic is adequately secure.
-Certain modes of WPA, WPA-Enterprise, is subject to brute-force decryption, although we still permit WPA-Enterprise encryption on our network.